What you will study

 Part four explores the social welfare-crime control relationships through a focus on community.
 It examines the contradictions of the appeal of community in terms of its identification both as a site of social ‘good’, care and stability and as a source of social problems, exclusion and order.
 It considers the difficulties of defining what community means; looks at the ways in which community has become a central feature of both social welfare and crime control policies; and examines a range of debates around social regulation and social capital, and issues of community safety, ‘disorder’ and mobilisations.

-Part five returns to the online video used in part one of the module and uses additional material to revisit the key module concepts, themes and questions.
+The final part returns to the online video used in part one of the module and uses additional material to revisit the key module concepts, themes and questions.
 There is also revision guidance tailored to support students through their preparation for the end-of-module exam.

 This module reflects The Open University’s commitment to developing modules that span and integrate a range of learning outcomes across the areas of knowledge and understanding; cognitive (analytical) skills; key skills of communication and information literacy and lifelong learning; and practical and professional skills.
 The development of these skills is embedded within every stage of the module, so that students will be supported in progressively developing these skills.